Best Student Credit Cards for 2024

 • Having some steady form of income, even if it’s small.

-• You are in college and could be a good customer for them in the future when you have graduated and have a career and a larger income.
+• You are in college and could be a good customer for them in the future when you graduate, have a career, and have a larger income.

-Credit cards for students with no credit make it easier for students to be approved by looking at other criteria besides credit score, and they typically come with low credit limits.
+Credit cards for students with no credit make it easier for them to be approved by considering other criteria besides their credit score, and they typically have low credit limits.

 How Is a Student Credit Card Different Than a Regular Credit Card?

-While you need to show proof of some kind of income, you may also be approved with a co-signer.
+While you need to show proof of income, you may also be approved with a co-signer.

 Due to the Credit Card Act of 2009, student credit cards are no longer as heavily marketed to students as they once were.
 There are also more rules in place for people under the age of 21 who apply for a credit card, including verification of independent income or a co-signer.